-The line-level communications parameters are asynchronous 9600 baud, 8 bits, no parity, and a single stop bit.
-For the CMOS interface, communications is full duplex.
+The line-level communications parameters are asynchronous 9600 baud, 8 bits, no parity, and a single stop bit, CMOS logic level 3.3 volt interface, communications is full duplex.
 For the RS485 interface, communications is half duplex.

 TTL Protocol

 The host and the controller exchange lines of data.
 Each line of data to and from the controller is terminated by carriage linefeed (CR LF), i.e. ASCII 0x0d, 0x0a.